 Except for transistor-level simulation, typical power estimation techniques are oblivious to coupling.
-Coupling capacitances are larger than ground capacitances for interconnect, and their contribution depends on the transitions on the wires.
-According to [8], at the 90nm technology node capacitance density from interconnect is $0.8nF/mm^2$ while the logic capacitance density is $0.13nF/mm^2$.
+According to [6], at the 90 nm technology node capacitance density from interconnect is 0:8 nF/mm2 while the logic capacitance density is 0:13 nF/mm2.
 Coupling capacitances can contribute 0-80% (a conservative estimate) of the total interconnect capacitance.
 Hence, coupling can account for up to 60% of the dynamic power consumption.

-[25, 22] present algorithms to compute the total energy consumption considering coupling but [22] assumes complete voltage transitions and ignores crosstalk noise.
-The model outlined in [25] takes into account incomplete voltage transitions but ignores crosstalk noise.
-Both of these approaches use an infinite driver and ignore short-circuit power.
-[23] follows a simple Spice simulation based approach to generate three wire look-up tables for various interconnect lengths; these are used to compute energy consumption using interpolation.
+Uchino and Cong [7] and Sotiriadis et al. [8] present algorithms to compute the total energy consumption considering coupling but [8] assumes complete voltage transitions and ignores crosstalk noise.
+The model outlined in [7] takes into account incomplete voltage transitions but ignores crosstalk noise.
+Both of these approaches assume zero driver output resistance (infinite driver) and ignore short-circuit power.
+Taylor et al. [9] follows a simple Spice simulation based approach to generate three wire look-up tables for various interconnect lengths; these are used to compute energy consumption using interpolation.
 It is not clear whether simple linear interpolation is a correct assumption.
 All the above three approaches assume a known input vector (and thus suffer from pattern dependence) and essentially replace the circuit simulation step in the simulative techniques.
-[9, 21] take a switch factor based approach to model capacitive coupling.
-[9] incorrectly assumes the worst-case switch factor to be one, and also assumes all lines to be transitioning simultaneously.
-[21] essentially modifies activity factors of lines to take into account neighbor switching..
+Henkel and Lekatsas [10] and Shin and Sakurai [11] take a switch factor based approach to model capacitive coupling.
+Henkel and Lekatsas [10] incorrectly assumes the worst-case switch factor to be one, and also assumes all lines to be transitioning simultaneously.
+Shin and Sakurai [11] essentially modifies activity factors of lines to take into account neighbor switching.
 Effect of slew times and switching windows is ignored.
 Moreover, it is not clear how the switching correlation between lines is being estimated.
 The above-mentioned techniques compute average power consumption in a design.
 However, the worst-case impact of capacitive coupling can be large, and is more visible in the case of peak power computation which is relevant for worst-case voltage drop calculations.
-Even recent literature [26, 14] ignores this.
-For instance, [26] assumes just gate fanout to be a measure of capaci-
+Even recent literature [12, 13] ignores this.
+For instance, [12] assumes just gate fanout to be a measure of capacitance.